ErikRospo/Platformer/README.md

 3. add a unique mechanic
     1. ideas:
         1. you can only press buttons a certain number of times
+        2. each level, you have to play through the past ~2-5 levels, but you get op gear to beat them.
 4. add images
     1. add player images
     2. add background images